Congressman Barney Frank weds in same-sex marriage

 His Republican opponent, former Massachusetts Governor Mitt Romney, opposes gay marriage, saying marriage should be limited to a union between one man and one woman.

-Eight of the 50 states and the District of Columbia permit gay marriage.
-Several polls show public support of gay marriage rising.
+Six of the 50 states and the District of Columbia permit gay marriage.
+Several polls show U.S. public support of gay marriage rising.

 In 2004, Massachusetts became the first state in the country where same-sex couples could be legally married.
 More than 18,000 same-sex couples since then have wed in Massachusetts, according to MassEquality, an advocacy group for gays, bisexuals and transgender people.

-Note: (This story was corrected in the second last paragraph to say that six of the 50 states permit gay marriage and not eight)